At some point in your career, you’re probably going to contemplate a career change.

-On the other hand.
+On the other hand

 If you feel a calling to make a change in your life because you want to do work you’re passionate about, you should go for it.

 And you will take a pay cut.

-Eventually, you may earn more in this new career because presumably you’ll be highly engaged in the work.
+Eventually, you may earn more in this new career because you’ll presumably be highly engaged in the work.

-So what do you do?
+So, what do you do?

 You get one shot at life, so don’t waste it doing work that doesn’t align with your purpose or passion.

 Whether you make $58,000 a year or $65,000 a year really doesn’t make that much difference in the grand scheme of things if you find satisfaction in what you’re doing.

-But if that job making $58,000 a year makes you feel excited to get up every Monday, and that job making $65,000 a year makes you feel anxious every Sunday night, TAKE THE PAY CUT!
+If that job making $58,000 a year makes you feel excited to get up every Monday, and that job making $65,000 a year makes you feel anxious every Sunday night, TAKE THE PAY CUT!